elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 #### Result [_result]

 The individual hits is wrapped in a convenience class that allows attribute access to the keys in the returned dictionary.
-All the metadata for the results are accessible via `meta` (without the leading `_`):
+All the metadata for the results are accessible using `meta` (without the leading `_`):

 ```python
 response = s.execute()